Nick Stevens (American football)

-Nick Stevens (born January 31, 1995) is an American football quarterback who is currently a free agent.
+Nick Stevens (born January 31, 1995) is an American former football quarterback.
 He played college football at Colorado State, where he was the starting quarterback from 2015 to 2017.
 He was signed as an undrafted free agent by the Denver Broncos in 2018.

 Career

 Stevens attended Vista Murrieta High School in Murrieta, California and played college football at Colorado State University.
-After redshirting his first year at Colorado State in 2013, he played in five games as Garrett Grayson's backup in 2014.
-He became the starter in 2015 and remained the starter throughout the rest of his career.
-Stevens finished his career with 8,554 yards, 70 touchdowns and 27 interceptions.
+After redshirting his first year at Colorado State in 2013, he played in five games as Garrett Grayson's backup in 2014, and made his official debut with the team in a win against the UC Davis Aggies.
+He also threw his first touchdown pass against the Tulsa Golden Hurricane.